-Looking good makes you feel better about having to wear protective clothing.
-And to change from the careless lifestyle.
+When you look good you feel better about wearing protective clothing.
+And to make a change from the careless lifestyle.

 Having the sun’s rays blocked from your skin by sun-blocking clothing is important for keeping the skin from being damaged, and from aging you.

-Let’s talk about the sun’s rays as you are getting accustomed to the need for protection from the sun.
+Let’s talk about the sun’s rays as you are becoming aware of the need for protection from the sun.

 Electromagnetic radiation that is mainly from the sun is called UV Radiation.
 That is the dangerous stuff!
 Ultra Violent Rays can damage your skin in a hurry.